Buying or converting a campervan: The pros & cons

 Summary

 In summary, both buying and converting have their own advantages and challenges.
-Buying a campervan offers the simplicity of a turn-key solution with guaranteed quality and support, while converting allows for complete customisation and can be more budget-friendly if done right.
+Buying a campervan via an approved dealer, built by an NCC approved manufacturer offers the simplicity of a turn-key solution with guaranteed quality and support, while converting allows for complete customisation and can be more budget-friendly if done right.

 Related articles